bsc-wdc/dislib/docs/source/glossary.rst

 This page lists alphabetically the meaning of various terms used in dislib's documentation:

-.. these terms can be referenced across the documentation using the
+.. these terms can be referenced across the documentation using the :term: role
-:term: environment

 .. glossary::